 MORE is not necessarily BETTER when it comes to health.

 To clean up the data a little I removed the ketones vs glucose data points for a couple of people who I thought might be suffering from pancreatic beta cell burnout and one person that was taking exogenous ketones during their fast that had a higher TOTAL ENERGY.
-I also removed the top 30% of points that I thought were likely high due to measuring after high fat meals.
+I also removed the top 30% of points that I thought were likely high due to measuring after high-fat meals or coffee.

 The average ketone value for this group of healthy people trying to live a ketogenic lifestyle is 0.7mmol/L. Their average glucose is 4.8mmol/L (or 87mg/dL).
 The average TOTAL ENERGY is 5.5mmol/L or 99mg/dL.